jvidalv/vital/README.md

 ### Deploy on Netlify

 Go to [Netlify](https://app.netlify.com/start) and select your repository, `OK` along the way, and your App will be live in a minute.

-### Issues

-#### Husky

-If pre-commit hooks are not working be sure that you have installed husky: `husky install`.

-By default this command should be triggered after yarn/npm deps are installed.

 ## Why